claudijo/poker-ts/README.md

 ## Acknowledgment
 This library is a TypeScript port of the [C++ Poker library](https://github.com/JankoDedic/poker) written by Janko Dedic.
 Note that minor differences in the API might exist.

-## Become a Sponsor
-Consider [making a small donation via Github](https://github.com/sponsors/claudijo?o=esb) if you find my work with this library valuable.

 ## Example Usage
 Poker-ts exports a `Poker.Table` class that represents a state machine and models a real-world poker table.